sybrew/the-seo-framework/readme.txt

 	* Added the Dashicons depdency for scripts `tsf`, `tsf-ui` (new), and `tsf-settings` because it appears this may be unregistered as a default WordPress admin stylesheet.
 * **Removed:**
 	* Vestigal pool `tsf()->data()->plugin()->home()` is now gone, its object was provisioned but never published.
-	* Element `tsf-notice-wrap` is gone.
-We've long been relying on `wp-header-end` instead.
+	* Element `.tsf-notice-wrap` is gone.
+We've long been relying on `.wp-header-end` instead.
+	* TODO (change course) Redundant alias `.tsf-set-primary-term` for element `.tsf-primary-term-selector` is gone.
 * **Other:**
 	* Removed support for `-ms-clear` and `-ms-input-placeholder` vendor-specific CSS pseudo-selectors.
 	* We're now stipulant about the autoloading status of every option.
 This is because WordPress 6.6 makes up its own mind on the autoloading state based on arbitrary and untested values.
 Although that shouldn't affect TSF's options directly, one could filter it so it could become our problem.
 The distinct annotation of always autoloading (and toggling that when the plugin (de)activates) will ensure TSF always performs as intended.